Where can I ride my e-scooter?

-Beginning May 21, 2018, the Shared Mobility Pilot Program will enhance existing transportation options by providing an easy, low-cost solution that connects riders to the first and last miles of their commute.
+Beginning May 21, 2018, the Shared Mobility Pilot Program launched to enhance existing transportation options by providing an easy, low-cost solution that connects riders to the first and last miles of their commute.

-Two companies – Bird and Lime – currently participate in the expanded pilot program.
-Each company is required to operate a minimum of 50 e-scooters and a maximum of 300 e-scooters within the City of Charlotte.
+Two companies – Bird and Lime –participated in the pilot program, and are currently operating in Charlotte.
+Each company operates a maximum of 400 e-scooters within the City of Charlotte.

 Operators are responsible for meeting requirements specific to safety, maintenance, operations, parking, and data sharing as outlined in the

 Charlotte Dockless Bike and E-Scooter Share Permit Requirements.

 Riders can rent an e-scooter using a smart-phone application and then park the e-scooter when their ride ends.
 All e-scooter operators in Charlotte require riders to be at least 18 years old with a valid driver's license.
-The City of Charlotte welcomes feedback on the E-Scooter Share Pilot Program, which continues through October.